tableaunoir/documentation/magnets.md

 You can also draw a contour with your chalk and then press Ctrl+X or Ctrl+C to cut/copy the corresponding portion of the blackboard and transform it into a magnet.

 ![Create a magnet](img/createmagnet.gif)

+### Draw on top of a magnet

+You can draw on top of a magnet.
+To do so, the idea is to move the magnet in the background, behind the board.
+For that, place the mouse cursor on the magnet and press "b".